jina-ai/finetuner/docs/concepts/hyperparameters.md

 the rest of this section will explain how to use the ones that aren't.

 ## Learning Rate
 The learning rate affects how much each item of new training data can affect the weights of the model you are training each time the model sees it.
 A higher learning rate means faster changes to the model, with greater change to the weights for each training epoch.
 A lower rate means changes will be slower.
 It is essential to choose an appropriate learning rate when training: too high, and you risk unstable model weights that never converge, overfitting your training data, and you may lose the knowledge gained from pre-training, too low, and the model will take too long to learn and may not change enough to produce significant improvement.
 An appropriate learning rate is typically somewhere between `1e-4` and `1e-6`.
-To see typical learning rates for various models and tasks, check out our [examples](#todo: figure out what to put here).
+To see typical learning rates for various models and tasks, check out our examples.

 ## Epochs
 An epoch is a single round of training in which the model is presented with each item of training data, and after each item, weights are updated.
 Training for more epochs will result in a larger change in the model's performance but will take more time.
 Typically 3-10 epochs are enough for a fine-tuning job.

 ## Batch Size
-During fine-tuning, your training data is split up into batches and is trained on one batch at a time.
+During fine-tuning, training data is split into batches, and training takes place one batch at a time.
-The `batch_size` parameter can be used to configure the size of each batch.
+The `batch_size` parameter sets the size of each batch.
 A larger `batch_size` results in faster training, though too large a `batch_size` can result in out of memory errors.
+The optimal `batch_size` is dependent on the model you are using and the contents of your training data.
-Typically, a `batch_size` of 64 or 128 are good options when you are unsure of how high you can set this value, however you can also choose to not set the `batch_size` at all, in which case the highest possible value will be calculated for you automatically.
+A `batch_size` of 64 or 128 is generally reasonably safe if you don't know how high you can set this value.
+However, if you do not set the `batch_size` at all, Finetuner will determine the highest possible value for your system and set it automatically.

 ## Learning Rate Scheduler
+A learning rate scheduler adjusts the learning rate over the course of training.
+This can speed up training under some conditions.
-You can configure Finetuner to use a learning rate scheduler.
+You can configure Finetuner to use a learning rate scheduler by setting the `scheduler` parameter, supported types are: `linear`, `cosine`, `cosine_with_restarts`, `polynomial`, `constant` and `constant_with_warmup`.
-The scheduler is used to adjust the learning rate during training.
 If no scheduler is configured, the learning rate is constant during training.
 When a scheduler is configured, the learning rate is adjusted after each batch by default.
 Alternatively, you can set `scheduler_options = {'scheduler_step': 'epoch'}` to adjust the learning rate after